 The Richard J. Finneran Award

 In the winter of 2005, the STS Executive Board voted to raise money to establish an enduring memorial to Richard J. Finneran in the form of the Finneran Award, a prize given in recognition of the best edition or book about editorial theory and/or practice published in the English language during the two calendar years since the previous award.
-On the model of the Bowers Award, the Finneran Award carries a cash honorarium of $500.
+The prize carries an honorarium of US$500.

 The 2021 Richard J. Finneran Award was presented to Nicole Gray for the variorum edition of Walt Whitman’s 1855 Leaves of Grass (Walt Whitman Archive, Center for Digital Research in the Humanities, University of Nebraska-Lincoln).